google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/respond-to-the-user.markdown

 <p class="intro">
 Before we leave the service worker behind, we need to implement another event handler called <code>notificationclick</code>.
 When the user clicks a notification, a
-<code>notificationclick</code> event is dispatched in the service worker.
+<code>notificationclick</code> event is dispatched to the service worker.
 </p>

 ## Show the Page